Groscheri/csrf-seminar/peer-reviews/Group 12/review.md

 reader, consider this whole report as a literature study.
 Which makes the discussed header obsolete - replace it with something better.

-The lack of a conclussion bothers me enormously, as that is the final piece that gives us an insight in what the authors thinks about this particular subject.
+The lack of a conclusion bothers me enormously, as that is the final piece that gives us an insight in what the authors thinks about this particular subject.